The Sporadic Blogger Strikes Again!

 I was offered the opportunity to write freelance while deciding whether the other opportunities panned out.
-It was the first of several times this year that I am sure I blurted, "Yes!" before he had finished the question. 😄
+It was the first of several times that year that I am sure I blurted, "Yes!" before he had finished the question. 😄

 Oh, and guess what...